-As of the Record Date, the Gill family beneficially owned an aggregate of 8,905,186 shares or 43% of the Company's outstanding Common Stock.
-Additional information on ownership of Common Stock by the Gill family, see the heading Stock Ownership of Certain Beneficial Owners and Management.
+As of the Record Date, the Gill family beneficially owned an aggregate of 9,225,848 shares or 43% of the Company's outstanding Common Stock.
+For additional information on ownership of Common Stock by the Gill family, see the heading Stock Ownership of Certain Beneficial Owners and Management.